We are pleased to present the Annual Report of the\ Company for the

-Independence, as required pursuant to section 149(7) of the Companies
+Independence, as required pursuant to Section 149 of the Companies Act,

-forms part of the Corporate Governance Report.
+Independent Directors forms part of the Corporate Governance Report.

-V. EVALUATION OF THE BOARD''S PERFORMANCE
+VII.
+EVALUATION OF THE BOARD''S PERFORMANCE

-In compliance with the Companies Act, 2013, and Clause 49 of the Listing Agreement, the
+In compliance with the Companies Act, 2013, and Regulation 17 of the

-under review.
-More details on the same is given in the Corporate
+on the same are given in the Corporate Governance Report.

-VI.
+VIII.
 REMUNERATION POLICY

-The company follows a policy on remuneration of Directors and Senior
+The Company follows a Policy on Remuneration of Directors and Senior